Search for optimal ODE parameters

 Solving differential equations

-Create a function dif_fun, which describes the ODE of our chemical reaction chain:
+Create a function dif_fun, describing an ODE to our chain of chemical reactions:

 function dif_fun(du, u, p, t)